Shabbat celebrates creation and offers a respite from the hectic pace of the rest of the week.

-This holiday gives us a break from the semi-mourning restrictions (no parties or events with music, no weddings, no haircuts) that are customarily in place for some Jewish communities during the Omer.
+This holiday gives us a break from the semi-mourning restrictions that are customarily in place for some Jewish communities during the days between Passover and Shavuot.

 Celebrates the giving of the Torah at Mount Sinai and encourages us to embrace the Torah’s teachings and be inspired by the wisdom Jewish tradition has to offer.